scorelab/Codelabz/README.md

  npm install
 ```

-Then you have to generate a private key file for your service account.To get the key file go to this link and follow the instructions https://firebase.google.com/docs/admin/setup#initialize-sdk.
+Then you have to generate a private key file for your service account.
+To get the key file, go to the below link and follow the instructions https://firebase.google.com/docs/admin/setup#initialize-sdk.

 Once you have obtained the key, create a folder named as **'private'** in the directory **'CodeLabz/functions'**.
 Then copy and paste the key file in private folder.
 Rename the key file as **'cl-dev-pk.json'**

-After that change the database url to your project database url in **'CodeLabz/functions/auth.js'**
+After this, change the database url to your project database url in **'CodeLabz/functions/auth.js'**

-Move to the root directory and open a command prompt and type following commands
+Move to the root directory and open a command prompt and type the following commands

 ```
  npm run-script build